abhishekwazal/Blog-Website/README.md

 Fork the repository.

-Create a new branch: git checkout -b feature/your-feature-name.
+Create a new branch: git checkout.

-Make and commit your changes: git commit -m "Add some feature".
+Make and commit your changes: git commit -m "Add some feature."

-Push to the branch: git push origin feature/your-feature-name.
+Push to the branch

 Submit a pull request describing your changes.